NervanaSystems/ngraph-python/doc/source/building_graphs.rst

 ..
 Note::
   The following functionality is likely to be supplanted more composable abstractions involving op graph containers.

 In some cases, it is convenient for an op graph construction function to associate additional information with an ``Op``.
 For example, the ``softmax`` function returns a ``DivideOp`` but when that output value is then used in a cross-entropy entropy calculation, the derivative computation would be numerically unstable if performed directly.
-To avoid this The ``softmax`` function can indicate that the ``DivideOp`` is part of a ``softmax`` computation and indicate the sub-graphs that are useful in cross-entropy and derivatives by adding a ``deriv_handler`` to the ``DivideOp``:
+To avoid this, the ``softmax`` function can indicate that the ``DivideOp`` is part of a ``softmax`` computation and indicate the sub-graphs that are useful in cross-entropy and derivatives by adding a ``deriv_handler`` to the ``DivideOp``:

 More details about the mechanics of automatic differiantion and how ``deriv`` works are covered in :doc:`autodiff`.